voyagerx3/MCDWT/README.md

 # t+2D Video Transform (t2DVT)

-t2DVT inputs a video and outputs a video in a way that when using only a portion of the data of the transformed video, a video with a lower temporal resolution (temporal scalability), lower spatial resolution (spatial scalability) or/and lower quality (quality scalability) can be generated [Scalability][@S. If all the transformed data is used, the original video is obtained.dss
+t2DVT inputs a video and outputs a video in a way that when using only a portion of the data of the transformed video, a video with a lower temporal resolution (temporal scalability), lower spatial resolution (spatial scalability) or/and lower quality (quality scalability) can be generated [Scalability][@Scalability].
+If all the transformed data is used, the original video is obtained.dss

 [Scalability]: http://eeweb.poly.edu/~yao/EL6123/scalablecoding.pdf